Practicals and demonstrations

 From the essentials to state of the art techniques for neurophysiologists

-The course offers a choice of intensive, hands-on practicals and students attend numerous demonstrations of high-level techniques through visits to labs at the Université Paris Descartes and at the Ecole Normale Supérieure.
+The course offers a choice of intensive, hands-on practicals and students attend numerous demonstrations of high-level techniques through visits to labs at the Université Paris Cité, the Ecole Normale Supérieure, the Paris Brain Institute (ICM) and the Institut de la Vision.

 HANDS-ON